newrelic/nri-ecs/README.md

 This integration collects metrics from ECS clusters and containers in AWS.

-By itself, this integration just collects metadata of the ECS cluster, the real value comes when combined with the [nri-docker][1] integration.
-The recomended approach is to run the [infrastructure-bundle][3] which includes the infrastructure agent and both integrations.
+By itself, this integration just collects metadata of the ECS cluster, that is used to decorate all the metrics collected by the [nri-docker][1] integration , the Infrastructure Agent and the on host integrations that has been activated.

+This repo generates the [newrelic/nri-ecs][5] image which is based on the [infrastructure-bundle][3] that contains the Agent and the others on host integrations.

 ## Table of contents